Capstone-Projects-2025-Fall/project-collabagent01/documentation/docs/requirements/features-and-requirements.md

 ## Extension Setup and Authentication

+CollabAgent integrates Supabase OAuth to provide a secure authentication gateway for all collaboration features.
+The system establishes user identity and maintains persistent sessions across VS Code instances, forming the foundation for team-based collaboration and activity tracking.

 ### Functional Requirements
 - Users must download the CollabAgent extension and create an account
 - Users must be signed in to start or join a collaboration session